 The exact cause of GPA is unknown.

-It's thought to be due to something going wrong with the immune system, which makes it attack and inflame the blood vessels.
+It may be due to problems with the immune system, which makes it attack and inflame the blood vessels.
 But it's not clear why this happens.

-It's likely that people with GPA have a gene that makes them more likely to get the condition.
-It might then be triggered by something like a virus or bacterial infection, although this hasn't been proven.
+People with GPA may have a gene that makes them more likely to get the condition.
+It might then be triggered by something like a virus or bacterial infection, although this has not been proven.

-Genes alone aren't responsible for GPA, as it's very unusual for it to occur in two people in the same family.
+Genes alone are not responsible for GPA because it's very unusual for 2 people in the same family to have it.

-If you have GPA, your clinical team will pass information about you on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).
+If you have GPA, your clinical team will pass information about you on to the National Congenital Anomaly and Rare Disease Registration Service (NCARDRS).